-The following table summarizes information related to grants of equity compensation to our NEOs in 2011 under the 1990 Long-Term Incentive Plan.
+The following table summarizes information related to grants of equity compensation to our NEOs in 2012 under the LTIP.
 The Company's non-equity compensation does not have provisions for future payouts.

-Name 2011 Grant Date All Other Stock Awards: Number of Shares of Stock All Other Option Awards: Numbers of Securities Underlying Options Per Share Exercise Price of Option Awards 2011 Grant Date Fair Value of Stock and Option Awards (1) (2) Mary E. Junck 9/28/2010 165,000 2.57 329,654 Carl G. Schmidt 9/28/2010 66,900 2.57 133,660 Greg R. Veon 9/28/2010 20,100 2.57 40,158 Kevin D. Mowbray 9/28/2010 55,800 2.57 111,483 Vytenis P. Kuraitis 9/28/2010 29,800 2.57 59,537
+Name 2012 Grant Date All Other Stock Awards: Number of Shares of Stock All Other Option Awards: Numbers of Securities Underlying Options Per Share Exercise Price of Option Awards 2012 Grant Date Fair Value of Stock and Option Awards

+(1) (2)

+Mary E. Junck 7/23/2012 500,000 655,000

+Carl G. Schmidt 4/30/2012 80,000 1.13 73,832

+Kevin D. Mowbray 4/30/2012 80,000 1.13 73,832

+Greg R. Veon 4/30/2012 40,000 1.13 36,916

+Michael R. Gulledge 4/30/2012 60,000 1.13 55,374

+9/20/2012 133,415 1.49 162,379

-- (1) Under the 1990 Long-Term Incentive Plan, we are authorized, in our discretion, to grant stock options and restricted stock awards in such proportions and upon such terms and conditions as we may determine.
-All options are for Common Stock and have an exercise price equal to the closing market price of the stock on the grant date.
-The provisions of the 1990 Long-Term Incentive Plan allow an optionee exercising an option to satisfy the withholding tax obligations by electing to have the Company withhold shares of stock otherwise issuable under the option with a fair market value equal to such obligations.
+- (1) Under the LTIP, we are authorized, in our discretion, to grant stock options and restricted stock awards in such proportions and upon such terms and conditions as we may determine.
+All options are for Common Stock and have an exercise price equal to the closing market price of the stock on date of grant.
+The provisions of the LTIP allow an optionee exercising an option to satisfy the withholding tax obligations by electing to have the Company withhold shares of stock otherwise issuable under the option with a fair market value equal to such obligations.
 We also permit an optionee exercising an option to satisfy the exercise price by delivering previously awarded restricted Common Stock or previously owned Common Stock.
 The limitations accompanying any restricted Common Stock delivered at the exercise of an option remain in effect and apply to the corresponding number of shares issued upon the stock option exercise until they lapse according to their original terms.
-Restricted Common Stock is subject to an agreement requiring forfeiture by the employee in the event of termination of employment, generally within three years of the grant date for reasons other than normal retirement, death or disability.
-Dividends are paid on shares of restricted Common Stock in the same amount and at the same time as dividends are paid to all other owners of Common Stock, except that shares of Restricted Common Stock held by the CEO are not eligible for dividends until after the specific performance goal measurement period has expired. - (2) The grant date fair value is a hypothetical fair value (\$1.99 for September 28, 2010 grants) determined under the Black-Scholes Option Pricing Model using certain specified assumptions.
+Restricted Common Stock is subject to an agreement requiring forfeiture by the employee in the event of termination of employment, generally within three years of the grant date for reasons other than normal retirement, death or disability. - (2) The grant date fair value is a hypothetical fair value (\$0.92 for April 30, 2012 grants and \$1.22 for September 20, 2012 grant) determined under the Black-Scholes Option Pricing Model using certain specified assumptions.
 The assumptions used in calculating the values were as follows:

-Factor Grant of September 28, 2010
+Factor Grant of April 30, 2012 Grant of September 20, 2012

-Dividend yield

-Volatility 111.20%
+Volatility 121.83% 122.00%

-Risk-free interest rate 1.01%
+Risk-free interest rate 0.77% 0.66%

-Expected life (Years) 4.7
+Expected life (Years) 4.7 4.7